emceekoenig/haiku-generator/README.md

 - Generates haiku poems using AI technology
 - Simple and intuitive user interface
+- Error handling for improved experience on the API route and client-side
 - Typewriter effect for displaying the generated haikus
 - Responsive design for optimal viewing on various devices